 - A tailored series of critical theory discussions, seminars, Oxbridge-style tutorials, visits to both universities and guest speaker events.

-- Advice on your A Level choices and on making the right degree subject, university and college selection.
+- Advice on making the right degree subject, university and college selection.

 - Personalised advice on your personal statement, UCAS form, SAQ statement and other submitted materials including essays, statements of purpose and portfolios.